Disney Bedtime Hotline is back to lull your kids to sleep with a nighttime story

 The hotline is available in the United States only and is limited to one message per call.

-Families looking for more bedtime fun can also download free sleep activity cards and sleep progress charts or check out Disney's Sleep Shop line, which includes its Bedtime Adventure subscription box.
+Families looking for more bedtime fun can also go to shopDisney.com to download free sleep activity cards and sleep progress charts.

 The Walt Disney Company is the parent company of this station.